CATEGORIES

 There are several major problems with

-good.
-The other problem is the outer sheath, most Hand Made cables use a cheap nylon mesh outer
+will not get consistent performance from one cable to another.
+The other problem is the outer sheath, most Hand Made cables use a PE mesh outer sheath to

 enough to keep the wires in their correct position, and bending of the wire